Potty Training

-Every age brings different capabilities, challenges, and opportunities for potty training success.
+Every age brings different capabilities, challenges, and opportunities.
 Understanding what's typical at each stage helps you set realistic expectations.

 Why Age Matters (But Doesn't Decide Everything)